 Note: You can have your prescription filled at a non-participating pharmacy, but you will have to pay the full cost and then file a claim with CVS Caremark to be reimbursed up to the amount CVS Caremark would have paid a participating pharmacy (minus your co-payment).
 Contact CVS Caremark over the phone or on-line to obtain the necessary claim form if you have your prescription filled at a non-participating pharmacy.
 (See inside back cover for the phone number and the website for CVS Caremark.)

-Note: No co-payment required for contraceptive prescription.
-(See Eligible Drugs on page 61.)
+Note: No co-payment required for contraceptive prescriptions.
+(See eligible drugs on page 62.)

 Specialty Drugs